-VAT is a charge made on any supply of goods or services made in the UK.
-These must constitute taxable supply and must be made by a taxable person in the course of business.
-Taxable supply is a supply which is not exempt.
-Taxable person is a person required to be registered for VAT purposes.
+VAT is a tax charged on the supply of goods and services by UK businesses.
+The goods or services must constitute taxable supplies and must be made by a taxable person in the course of business.
+A taxable supply is a supply which is not exempt, and a taxable person is a person or business required to be registered for VAT purposes.

 Requirement to be registered

-It is important to distinguish between different types of supply which can be standard rated, lower rated (domestic heating, power, loft installation etc), zero rated (books, public transport, food etc) or exempt (health services, education, insurance, finance etc).
+It is important to distinguish between different types of supply which can be standard rated at 20%, lower rated at 5% (eg. domestic heating, power, loft installation etc), eg. zero rated (books, public transport, food,) or exempt (eg. health services, education, insurance, finance).

-In relation to VAT and VAT credits the prescribed penalty is 100% of the amount evaded and with respect to refunds and repayments it is the aggregate of the amount of input tax which was overstated and output tax which was understated.
-There are no prescribed penalties for other cases.
+Separately, HMRC will conduct its own investigations and impose penalties under the civil evasion penalty regime.
+In relation to VAT and VAT credits, the prescribed penalty is 100% of the amount evaded and, in the case of refunds and repayments, it is the aggregate of the amount of input tax which was overstated and output tax which was understated.

-In order to prove liability for civil evasion penalty it is necessary to prove that a person had done or had omitted to do an act which helped evade VAT an such a conduct was dishonest.
-A person includes corporation.
-In case of partnerships VAT evasion of one partner binds the whole partnership, the position is generally different with LLPs where liability is imposed on the LLP rather than on one member only.
+To prove liability for the purposes of civil evasion penalties, HMRC must prove that the person or organisation had done (or omitted to do) something that helped the organisation evade VAT, and such conduct (or omission) was dishonest.
+In the case of partnerships, VAT evasion by one partner binds the whole partnership, however, in the case of LLPs, liability is imposed on the LLP rather than on one member only.

 Criminal VAT prosecution policy